inductiva/inductiva/docs-sources/openfoam/run-occDrivAerStaticMesh/sections/section4.md

 # Run the Simulation on an MPI Cluster
 You’re almost ready to scale your simulation across multiple machines, unlocking the full power of an **MPI Cluster**.

 Running simulations in parallel across a cluster can dramatically reduce computation time by distributing the workload over many machines.

 ## Update Simulation Parameters to Use 360 vCPUs
 Currently, the simulation is configured to run on 180 vCPUs.
-To fully utilize the MPI Cluster — which provides 360 vCPUs across two machines — you’ll need to adjust the simulation parameters accordingly.
+To fully utilize the MPI Cluster, which provides 360 vCPUs across two machines, you’ll need to adjust the simulation parameters accordingly.

 Open the file `system/include/caseDefinition` and update the number of cores and decomposition settings: